-This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
-Emphasis is placed on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
-Upon completion, students should be able to produce unified, coherent, welldeveloped essays using standard written English.
+This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
+Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
+Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.